Learning to Optimize by Differentiable Programming: Learning to Optimize by Differentiable Programming: Case Studies

+where $\mu^\star$ and $\lambda^\star$ denote the optimal dual solutions, and the scalar $c$ is uniquely determined by primal feasibility and the complementary slackness conditions.
+To numerically validate~\eqref{eq:lrnnls-x-solution}, we solve an LR-NNLS instance with $(m,n)=(50,30)$ using CVXPY and reconstruct $x^\star$ from the dual solutions via a least-squares estimate of $c$, namely $c = \frac{1}{n}\mathbf{1}^\top(x^\star - z)$.
+The resulting reconstruction error is on the order of $10^{-6}$, confirming the theoretical consistency.

-Overall, modern differentiable programming frameworks such as PyTorch offer a practical computational avenue for solving both the unconstrained and constrained forms of LRMP at scale.
-The dual objectives derived in \eqref{prob:Uncon-LRMP-Dual} and \eqref{prob:Learning_LRMP_dual} involve the Laplacian pseudoinverse $L^{\dagger}$, whose numerical handling is typically expensive and sensitive to the singular structure of graph Laplacians.
-PyTorch alleviates these difficulties through optimized tensor operations, automatic differentiation, GPU acceleration, and support for iterative linear algebra routines.
-These capabilities enable efficient evaluation of dual objectives and gradients, allowing first-order dual updates to be carried out without relying on explicit matrix factorizations.
-The resulting dual iterates can then be mapped back to the primal variables through the corresponding optimality conditions.
-This computational perspective provides a flexible and scalable mechanism for addressing LRMP problems in modern large-scale settings while fully leveraging the structure exposed by their dual formulations.
+The above procedure can be implemented using modern differentiable programming frameworks such as PyTorch, providing a practical and scalable approach for solving both unconstrained and constrained LRMPs.
+As shown in~\eqref{eq:lrmp-x-solution} and~\eqref{eq:lrnnls-x-solution}, the primal solutions typically involve the Moore--Penrose pseudoinverse $L^{\dagger}$, whose explicit computation is costly and numerically delicate due to the singularity of graph Laplacians.
+PyTorch mitigates these challenges via optimized tensor operations, automatic differentiation, GPU acceleration, and support for iterative linear algebra routines, enabling efficient evaluation of dual objectives and gradients without explicit matrix factorizations.
+The resulting dual iterates can then be mapped back to primal variables through the corresponding optimality conditions.
+This perspective yields a flexible and scalable computational framework for large-scale LRMPs that fully exploits their dual structure.